taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 - Validating incoming Firebase Authentication ID tokens using the Firebase Admin SDK
 - Performing full CRUD operations for trips, itineraries, itinerary items, and expenses against the MySQL database
 - Enforcing input validation and request constraints before processing data
-- Communicating with Open-Meteo, OpenTripMap, and RestCountries APIs on behalf of the mobile application
+- Communicating with Open-Meteo, SerpAPI, CountryStateCity, and RestCountries APIs on behalf of the mobile application
 - Returning structured JSON responses to the Flutter frontend
 - Enforcing role-based access control for admin endpoints through dedicated middleware